xajkep/Teaching-HEIGVD-TWEB-2015-Project/README.md

 Done in part 2
 ========================================

+* Socket.IO implemented on both the client and the server
 * User manual
 * Sequence diagram explaining which messages are exchanged between clients and the server and when
 * Authentication process